-6 Tips for taking High School Senior Photos that you will go crazy for
+6 Tips for Rockin' Your High School Senior Portraits

 Are you ready for you high school senior portrait session?
 Here are a few tips to help you prep and feel confident about your upcoming photo session.